 |Alma Mater:||Wisconsin Lutheran College 2008|

-Rachel Vogt, a former four-year letterwinner on the Wisconsin Lutheran College softball team, is in her eighth season as an assistant coach for the Warriors.
+Rachel Vogt, a former four-year letterwinner on the Wisconsin Lutheran College softball team, is in her ninth season as an assistant coach for the Warriors.
 Vogt assists with hitting and infield as well as runs WLC's softball camps.

 A 2004 graduate of Menomonee Falls High School, Vogt was a two-year letterwinner in both softball and volleyball for the Indians.
 While a member of the softball team, Vogt earned Greater Metro Conference Honorable Mention recognition as a senior.
 During her junior season, the Indians made an appearance at the 2008 WIAA State Tournament, posting an 18-5 record.

 Vogt is currently an art teacher at John Paul II Academy in Racine.
 Today she and her husband, Darrin, reside in Menomonee Falls.